vokimon/hyde-comments/README.md

 	- Comment count as post metadata 'ncomments'
 	- Comments as post metadata 'comments'
 	- Nested comments based on 'inreplyto' metadata.
 - Author avatars
 	- Gravatar based on 'authoremail'
 	- Explicit avatar from 'image' or 'avataruri'
 - Stylable classes
 - Disabling or enabling comments via meta.comment = True/False

 What is to be implemented:

 - Static generation (pending matter):
+	- Generate dependencies on comments
 	- Configurable default gravatar mode
-	- Comments disabled but still visible existing ones.
 	- Configurable message for unable to send more messages
 - Comment submission form
 	- Submission form with hidden inreplyto and thread
 	- Server script (php?) to build the comment file and submit it by email
+	- Closing comments (visible but no further submissions accepted)
 - Spam tools
 	- Moderation by accepting a checksum
 	- Pre-moderation with akismet
 - Unassisted automatic generation
 - On browser rendering
 	- Generation of json data for comments
+	- Regeneration of comment index json files when moderated
 	- Dynamically building comments with javascript
 	- Combine it with existing comments
 	- JSON data tolerance (don't destroy existing comments when JSON data is missing)